Richard R. Width

 The breadth and depth of Richard’s legal experience gives him the ability to understand, negotiate, resolve, and litigate, if necessary, the multitude of interrelated problems faced by hospital and healthcare clients.

 Throughout his career, Richard has maintained a commitment to the communities in which he has both lived and worked.
 For more than 20 years, he taught business law as an adjunct professor at Kean University in Union.
-He has an AV rating from Martindale-Hubbell and has served as a member of the Westfield Rotary Club, where he was the president and a director for many years.
+He has been a member of the Westfield Rotary Club, where he was the president and a director for many years.
 In his hometown of Tewksbury, Richard has served as Mayor, member of the Town Council, member of the Planning Board, and in numerous other capacities.
-He has also served on the board of trustees of several charitable organizations, including Gordon College in Massachusetts and Trinitas Hospital in Elizabeth.
+He has also served on the board of trustees of several charitable organizations, including Gordon College in Massachusetts and Trinitas Hospital in Elizabeth and Court.
+He also was a founder, and the first president and chair of the Board, of Court Appointed Special Advocates of Somerset, Hunterdon and Warren Counties, New Jersey, a non-profit corporation, whose mission is to recruit and train volunteers who are then assigned by the court to advocate for the best interests of a child who has been removed from their home because of abuse or neglect.

-- United States District Court for the District of New Jersey, 1967
+United States District Court District of New Jersey, 1967